think-01/ts-cookbook/state-machine/readme.md

 ### install and run example

-`npm i && tsc && node state-machine/example.js`
+`npm i && ts-node state-machine/example.js`

 ### usage
 to instantiate your machine you need to deine its states and transistions as unions: